sohaibnomanahmed/mac-setup/README.md

 * Trackpad
   * Enable tap to click
 * Keyboard
-  * Under text section, disable auto correct automatically
+  * Under [text section], disable auto correct automatically
+  * Under [input soruces], add Japanese Romaji and check use Caps lock to switch and Auto switch to documents input source

+## Icloud and Gmail
+Sign into Icloud in System preferences and Sign into Gmail account in Safari

 ## Mail
 Setup your mail in mail app if not iCloud

-## Finder
-Add the home folder to finders left menu

 ## Install Homebrew
 can be installed from: https://brew.sh